-The state pension is essentially a regular payment people can claim when they reach the state pension age.
-How much you get depends upon your National Insurance contributions, with the government determining your pension payments through the credits you’ve accrued over life.
+The State Pension is essentially a regular payment people can claim when they reach the State Pension age.
+How much you get depends upon your National Insurance Contributions, with the government determining your pension payments through the credits you’ve accrued throughout your life.

-A personal pension is a defined contribution pension (more on this later), which means the amount you receive on retirement depends on how much you’ve paid into the pot and how well your investments have performed.
+A personal pension is a defined contribution pension, which means the amount you receive at retirement depends on how much you’ve paid into the pot and how well your investments have performed.
 You choose how much to pay into your personal pension and your pension provider claims tax relief and adds it to your pot.

 These are the three types of pension you’ll come across as a saver, but it’s worth noting that pensions can also differ in terms of whether they’re defined benefit or defined contribution.
 Here’s a brief explanation of what these terms mean.

 Defined benefit pensions - also known as final salary schemes - promise to pay a retirement income based on a percentage of your salary.
 What you receive depends on how long you spent working for your employer, and how much you were earning at the time you gave up work.
 Outside of the public sector, these types of pensions are pretty rare nowadays.

 Defined contribution schemes are a type of pension which you (and perhaps an employer) pay contributions into each month.
 Typically, these contributions are invested into shares or bonds, and the ultimate size of the pension pot depends on how well these perform over time.

 After the age of 55, you can use a defined contribution pot to buy an annuity, which will then pay you an income for the rest of your life, or you can simply take out your money as you wish (subject to tax).

 With a few basic details such as the pension provider name and policy number (if you have it), PensionBee can locate and transfer your old pensions into a new personal, defined contribution plan.
 You can manage your retirement savings online in one place, and use the pension calculator to set a retirement goal and see how you may be able to reach it.